danog/MadelineProtoDocs/docs/API_docs/constructors/stickerSetCovered.md

-Stickerset, with a specific sticker as preview
+Stickerset with a single sticker as preview

 ### Attributes: